 Hiking at Blair Creek

-Public access is provided via a hiking trail on the preserve, accessible on West Fairview Lake Road in Stillwater Township and on Sand Pond Road in Hardwick Township.
-West Fairview Lake Road has a good size parking area for cars.
+Public access is provided via a hiking trail on the preserve, accessible on West Fairview Lake Lane in Stillwater Township and on Sand Pond Road in Hardwick Township.
+West Fairview Lake Lane has a good size parking area for cars.
 Sand Pond Road's parking is limited to one or two cars.

 The preserve is part of a 12,100-acre contiguous forest along Kittanny Mountain.
 It has significant conservation value for species requiring interior forest habitat.
 Large mammals such as bobcat, black bear, red fox, gray fox, and coyote can be found in this forested area.
 Wood turtles have been observed on the site.
 The site provides nesting habitat for migrating Neotropical birds including cerulean warbler, wood thrush, Northern parula, and magnolia warbler, as well as several accipiters such as Northern goshawk, sharp-shinned hawk, red-shouldered hawk, and broad-winged hawk, and owls, such as the Barred owl.
 The Preserve may provide feeding areas for timber rattlesnakes.
 Fairview Lake and Blair Creek provide habitat and resources.
 A wide variety of native plants – including a variety of ferns, asters, sedges, grasses, and orchids – are found on the forest floor, wetlands, and stream corridor.
 Vernal pools throughout the preserve provide spawning for native amphibians and reptiles.